MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-in-query-editor.md

 With just three lines of Python script, **Power Query Editor** filled in the missing values with a predictive model.

-## Creating visuals from Python script data
+## Create visuals from Python script data

 Now we can create a visual to see how the Python script code using the *pandas* library completed the missing values, as shown in the following image:

 ![Screenshot of the visual, showing original data and completed missing values of the pandas library.](media/desktop-python-in-query-editor/python-in-query-editor-8.png)

-Once that visual is complete, and any other visuals you might want to create using **Power BI Desktop**, you can save the **Power BI Desktop** file.
-Power BI Desktop files save with the *.pbix* file name extension.
+Once that visual is complete, and any other visuals you might want to create using **Power BI Desktop**, you can save the **Power BI Desktop** file. **Power BI Desktop** files save with the *.pbix* file name extension.
 Then use the data model, including the Python scripts that are part of it, in the Power BI service.

 > [!NOTE]
 > Want to see a completed .pbix file with these steps completed?
 You're in luck.
 You can download the completed **Power BI Desktop** file used in these examples [right here](https://download.microsoft.com/download/A/B/C/ABCF5589-B88F-49D4-ADEB-4A623589FC09/Complete%20Values%20with%20Python%20in%20PQ.pbix).